E1pp/weave/docs/advanced.md

 	return 42; // Ok.
 Competes to result::Ok(42);
 });
 ```
-You don't have to write return at all:
+You don't have to write return statement at all:
 ```cpp
 auto f = futures::Value(42) | futures::AndThen([](int){
 }); // Completes with return result::Ok();